THE MIDNIGHT LOUNGE

 Not by limitation, but by intention.

 Rather than presenting a catalogue, the Maison begins with one ritual, one origin, and one expression of Japanese tea craftsmanship.
-This first tea establishes the foundation from which future rituals will emerge.

 An Origin